 Decorating mistakes are easy to make, especially when it comes to arranging furniture.
-When a room is completely empty it can seem overwhelming, and knowing where to put everything doesn't come naturally to everyone.
+When a room is empty, it can seem overwhelming, and knowing where to put everything doesn't come naturally to everyone.
 But when you know what not to do it makes the task seem a whole lot easier.
 Here are eight furniture arranging mistakes to avoid.
-Once you know these the rest will seem like a snap.
+Once you know to avoid these, the rest will seem like a snap.

 Pushing Furniture Against the Walls